HaidenD/Positivity/src/presentation.md

 > Who is on a team matters less than how the team members interact, structure their work, and view their contributions.  — JULIA ROZOVSKY, ANALYST, @ GOOGLE

---
+-v-

 5 Key Team Dynamics @ Google

 * (1) Psychology Safety
-    * Can we take risks on this team without feelings insecure or embarrassed?
+    * Can we take risks on this team without feeling insecure or embarrassed?
 * (2) Dependability
-    * Can we count on each other to do high quality work thats on time?
+    * Can we count on each other to do high quality work that's on time?
 Note:
 * Do all team members feel comfortable brainstorming in front of each other?
 * Do all team members feel they can discuss mistakes and learn from them, or will they feel shunned?
 * Do team members feel as if others try to undermine them deliberately?
 * How is conflict currently managed?
 How might it be better managed?
---
+-v-

 * (3) Structure & Clarity
     * Are goals, roles, and execution plans on our team clear?
 * (4) Meaning of Work
-    * Are we working on somethings that personally important for each of us?
+    * Are we working on somethings that is personally important for each of us?
-* (5) Impact of work
+* (5) Impact of Work
     * Do we fundamentally believe that the work we're doing matters?
---
+-v-

 # Exercise
 https://www.randomlists.com/name-picker